Flat Spectrum Radio Quasars as high-energy neutrino sources: Quasar and neutrino catalogues

 \subsection{The IceCube neutrino events}

-For our study we use the IceCube Event Catalog of Alert Tracks (IceCat-1, \citealt{Abbasi2023a}) which includes 267 non-vetoed track-like neutrino events likely produced by astrophysical sources between 2011 and 2021.
-Since the positional uncertainty is extremely large in a significant fraction of the events, we consider only those events with the best positional accuracy:
+For our study we used the IceCube Event Catalog of Alert Tracks (IceCat-1; \citealt{Abbasi2023a}), which includes 267 non-vetoed track-like neutrino events likely produced by astrophysical sources between 2011 and 2021.
+Since the positional uncertainty is extremely large in a significant fraction of the events, we considered only those events with the best positional accuracy:

 We stress that these requirements were frozen at the beginning of the analysis, and no optimization has been performed.
-In the region of interest defined above (Fig.~\ref{fig:map}), these constraints produce a list of 15 events (Tab. ~\ref{tab:matches0}), with IC121103A, IC190503 and IC200117A excluded because too close to the border.
-Following the approach of \citet{Plavin2023}, also discussed in \citet{Abbasi2023b}, the 90\% error region is assumed to be encircled by the 4 elliptical segments with the RA and DEC errors as semi-axes.
-The energy distribution of the 15 events is shown in Fig.~\ref{fig:histene}: the selection on the positional accuracy includes events belonging to the bulk of the population detected in the Northern sky with energies in the 100-500 Tev interval (Tab.\ref{tab:matches0}).
+In the region of interest defined above (Fig.~\ref{fig:map}), these constraints produce a list of 15 events (Table ~\ref{tab:matches0}), with IC121103A, IC190503, and IC200117A excluded because too close to the border.
+Following the approach of \citet{Plavin2023}, also discussed in \citet{Abbasi2023b}, the 90\% error region is assumed to be encircled by the 4 elliptical segments with the RA and Dec. errors as semi-axes.
+The energy distribution of the 15 events is shown in Fig.~\ref{fig:histene}: the selection on the positional accuracy includes events belonging to the bulk of the population detected in the northern sky with energies in the 100-500 TeV interval (Table \ref{tab:matches0}).